Bad Taste – an open call for artists and activists

-We’re inviting artists and activists to devise creative interventions that confront the role of industrial food in the climate crisis.
+We invited artists and activists to devise creative interventions that confront the role of industrial food in the climate crisis.
+Applications are now closed.

 We’re looking for work that sits at the intersection of art and activism to foster imaginative strategies that create change, and interventions in places of public, political and corporate structural power.